DataTalksClub/mlops-zoomcamp/05-monitoring/README.md

 ## 5.6 Homework

-No homework.
-But you can send us feedback using
-[this form](https://forms.gle/fb7dJKjyb1oeNeAz9)
+More information here: [homework.md](homework.md).
+Please also give us feedback for this week videos using [this form](https://forms.gle/fb7dJKjyb1oeNeAz9)